The Ultimate New Delhi Packing List

 4. WHAT TO WEAR TO GO OUT TO DINNER IN NEW DELHI

 Whether eating the largest (and most expensive) piece of naan in your life at Bukhara or catching 360-degree views at Parikrama, smart-casual is the way to go for a night out exploring Delhi’s restaurant scene.
-For women, pack an airy, colorful caftan with bright block heels, raffia statement earrings, and a black leather clutch.
-For men, we suggest pairing breezy linen pants with an embroidered button down and smart accessories.
+For women, pack an airy, colorful caftan with woven block heels, raffia statement earrings, and a black leather clutch.
+For men, we suggest pairing breezy linen pants with a bold button down and smart accessories.
 Eat well and look good.

 Women’s Restaurant Outfit